-This report is submitted in compliance with Articles 30 and 32 of the Convention for the Second Review Meeting of the Contracting Parties, to be held in Vienna from 15 to 26 May 2006.
+This report is submitted in compliance with Articles 30 and 32 of the Convention for the Third Review Meeting of the Contracting Parties, to be held in Vienna starting 11 May 2009.

-The report follows the structure suggested in the Guidelines regarding the Form and Structure of National Reports established by the Contracting Parties to the Convention (INFCIRC/604).
+The report follows the structure suggested in the Guidelines regarding the Form and Structure of National Reports established by the Contracting Parties to the Convention (INFCIRC/604/Rev.1).